mattnite/BCIT-Sailbot/docs/about/sponsorship.md

 Our current focus of the project is simply getting the sailbot built, and this will require $5000 - $10000.
-Once the competition gets closer and we have more information on the logistics of getting to the competition we will be needing help to transport this machine from Vancouver to somewhere on the east coast.
+Once the competition gets closer and we have more information on the logistics of getting to the competition, we will need help to transport this machine from Vancouver to somewhere on the east coast.

 # How You Can Get Involved

 ## Mentorship

-An important resource for the team are experienced induviduals who we can bounce ideas off of.
-This is a great way for professionals to get involved with the project and seeing it come to fruition.
+An important resource for the team is experienced individuals we can bounce ideas off of.
+This is a great way for professionals to get involved with the project and see it come to fruition.

 ## Financial Sponsorship